モロッコ

 • Breakfast

-Koutoubia Mosque and Gardens
+Koutoubia Mosque and gardens

-Souks (Markets)
+Souks (markets)

-Ben Youssef Madrasa (Quran School)
+Ben Youssef Madrasa (Quranic school)

 • Attachment Image from Itinerary Row: 67574 Attachment Image from Itinerary Row: 67574 Attachment Image from Itinerary Row: 67574